 The presentation was designed to be completed in three hours, but we encourage you to spend some time before and after the seminar to get to know your attendees.

 Rusty Pilots was designed to address the major areas covered in the Flight Review.
 It's designed to follow a scenario-based approach of a typical VFR cross-country flight from pre-flight to landing.
 Major topic areas include:

 Yes.
-The Rusty Pilot presentation meets the minimum requirement of FAR 61.56 for one hour of ground instruction.
-The signoff is an incentive for rusty pilots to overcome the flight review hurdle, as well as an encouragement to complete the flight portion with your facility.
-As always, it is the final authority of the flight instructor completing the review in the airplane to identify the rusty pilot as safe.
+Each participant will receive a ground log sticker for the approximate 3 hours of instruction provided by the AOPA Instructor.
+The ground training is an incentive for rusty pilots to overcome the flight review hurdle, as well as an encouragement to complete the flight portion with your facility.
+While the Rusty Pilots presentation meets the minimum requirement of FAR 61.56 for one hour of ground instruction, it is the final authority of the flight instructor completing the review in the airplane to identify the rusty pilot as safe.

 Usually.
 The purpose of Rusty Pilots is to encourage the completion of a flight review for pilots whose experience has lapsed.
-Your facility must have aircraft available for rental and flight instructors on staff.
-In addition, flying clubs must be accepting new members You must also have adequate space to present to a group of at least 25 pilots.
+Your facility should be at an airport, must have aircraft available for rental and flight instructors on staff.
+In addition, flying clubs must be accepting new members You must also have adequate space to present to a group of at least 35 pilots.